Benign prostatic hyperplasia (BPH) is characterised by hyperplasia resulting in lower urinary tract symptoms (LUTS).

-Whilst rare before the age of 40, it affects 30-40% of men older that 50.
+Whilst rare before the age of 40, it affects 30-40% of men older than 50.
 It is seen in around 90% of men aged 90.
 Men of African origin are more commonly affected.

 The aetiology of BPH is poorly understood.

-This proliferation occurs primarily in the transition zone, leading to restriction of the prostatic urethra and urinary flow.
+This proliferation occurs primarily in the transition zone of the prostate, this leads to restriction of the prostatic urethra and urinary flow.

-Features tend to be those of increased frequency, nocturia and incomplete emptying.
+Features tend to be those of increased urinary frequency, nocturia and incomplete emptying.

 The International Prostate Symptom Score is a questionnaire that categorises the impact of prostate symptoms.

-Investigations are targeted at confirming the diagnosis, excluding malignancy and assess for complications.
+Investigations are targeted at confirming the diagnosis, excluding malignancy and assessing for complications.

-A key component of any assessment.
-Allows assessment of the rough size of the prostate.
+This is a key component of the examination and allows for assessment of the rough size of the prostate.

 Irregular enlargement should raise concerns and further investigation for cancer.
 Evidence of reduced anal tone may be indicative of neurogenic causes of LUTS.

-Dip & MSU: It patients with LUTS, infection must be considered.
-This can be evaluated for with a urine dipstick and MSU.
+Dip & MSU: in patients with LUTS, infection must be considered.
+This can be evaluated with a urine dipstick and MSU.

 Vigorous exercise and ejaculation should be avoided for 48hrs prior to the test.
 PSA may be elevated in (or following) urinary or prostatic infections or in the 6 weeks following a prostatic biopsy.

-USS: May be abdominal or transrectal.
-Can evaluate the size of the prostate.
+USS: this can be abdominal or transrectal.
+It can evaluate the size of the prostate.
 Also used in patients with urinary retention to evaluate for hydronephrosis.

 Urinary flow assessment is a non-invasive test that evaluates urodynamics.
 Two parameters that you will likely hear mentioned are Qmax (the maximum flow rate) and flow pattern, calculated with a void volume > 150ml.
 Different threshold values may be used (giving different sensitivities and specificities) and within-subject variability is seen.

-Management is aimed at reducing symptoms and preventing complication like urinary retention and infection.
+Management is aimed at reducing symptoms and preventing complications (e.g. urinary retention and infection).

-Consider watchful-waiting in those with mild disease and symptoms.
-Medical and surgical therapies have complications which may be avoided or delayed.
+Consider watchful waiting in those with mild disease and symptoms.
+Medical and surgical therapies have complications that may be avoided or delayed.

-In certain circumstances a long-term catheter, with changes every 3 months, may be used for management.
+In certain circumstances, a long-term catheter (changed every 3 months) is used for management.

-Alpha blockers (e.g Tamsulosin): Inhibit the action of noradrenaline on smooth muscle in the prostate, resulting in reduced tone.
+Alpha-blockers (e.g. Tamsulosin): these inhibit the action of noradrenaline on the smooth muscle in the prostate resulting in reduced tone.
 This mechanism does not appear to explain the effect seen and other actions are likely relevant.
-Relatively fast acting, with improvements seen in the first few days of use.
+It is relatively fast-acting, with improvements seen in the first few days of use.
 Problematic postural hypotension may limit its use.
 They are known to cause ejaculatory dysfunction but there is some data indicating improved erectile function.
-Intra-operative floppy iris syndrome (IFIS) may occur with alpha blockers, and risk appears highest with tamsulosin.
-Ophthalmologists should be aware of medication and avoid alpha-blockers in those awaiting cataract surgery.
-Though they help with LUTS, alpha-blockers do not appear to prevent urinary retention or eventual need for surgery.
+Intra-operative floppy iris syndrome (IFIS) may occur with alpha-blockers and the risk appears highest with tamsulosin.
+Ophthalmologists should be aware of the medication and avoid alpha-blockers in those awaiting cataract surgery.
+Though they help with LUTS, alpha-blockers do not appear to prevent urinary retention or reduce the proportion that eventually needs surgery.

-5-alpha reductase inhibitors (e.g Finasteride): These reduce the production of dihydrotestosterone (DHT) which mediate androgen effects on the prostate.
+5-alpha reductase inhibitors (e.g. Finasteride): these reduce the production of dihydrotestosterone (DHT) which mediate androgen effects on the prostate.
 Finasteride does this via selective inhibition of 5α-reductase type 2.
 This leads to apoptosis of prostatic epithelial cells and reduction in prostate volume.
 They take up to 6 months to start having a clinically apparent effect.
-Can result in reduced libido, erectile dysfunction and less commonly ejaculatory dysfunction.
-Note they cause a fall in serum PSA levels - this should be considered when testing for prostate cancer.
-Can reduce rate of acute urinary retention and need for surgery.
+Medications like finasteride can result in reduced libido, erectile dysfunction and less commonly ejaculatory dysfunction.
+It should be noted they cause a fall in serum PSA levels - this should be considered when testing for suspected prostate cancer.
+They have been shown to reduce the rate of acute urinary retention and the need for surgery.

-Transurethral Resection of the Prostate (TURP): Common procedure in which a resectoscope is used to resect obstructing tissue.
+Transurethral Resection of the Prostate (TURP): is a common procedure in which a resectoscope is used to resect obstructing tissue.
 There are a number of complications that can occur.
 Retrograde ejaculation (up to 75%), urinary infection, need for urinary catheter are all relatively common.
 Occasionally clot retention, urinary incontinence, urethral stricture and erectile dysfunction may occur.
 A rare but serious early complication is TURP syndrome.

-Holmium Laser Enucleation of the Prostate (HoLEP): Utililises a holmium laser, a pulsed solid-state laser, to remove prostatic tissue and can be suitable for large prostates.
-The laser also results in reduced blood loss and often shorter post-operative catheter times and hospital stay.
+Holmium Laser Enucleation of the Prostate (HoLEP): utilises a holmium laser, a pulsed solid-state laser, to remove prostatic tissue and can be suitable for large prostates.
+The laser also results in reduced blood loss and often shorter post-operative catheter times and hospital stays.
 Complications are similar to the ones described above for TURP.

-Greenlight laser Photoselective Vapourisation of the Prostate (Greenlight laser PVP): A laser is used to to achieve tissue photovapourisation.
+Greenlight laser Photoselective Vapourisation of the Prostate (Greenlight laser PVP): a laser is used to achieve tissue photovapourisation.
 Initial studies indicate comparable results to other minimally invasive techniques.
 There may be a higher re-operation rate.